Tuple and Sequence operations

 Returning multiple values

 Tuples are also the preferred way to return multiple values from a function.
-Here's some examples:
+Here's an example:

 >>> def min_max(iterable):